BasmaShehata/Optimizing-Supply-Chain-Efficiency/README.md

 **1. Supplier Evaluation**
 Analyzed supplier performance based on:

--Number of suppliers
+- Number of suppliers

--Average lead time and its variance
+- Average lead time and its variance

--Total quantity supplied
+- Total quantity supplied

--On-time delivery rate
+- On-time delivery rate

--Supplier efficiency per supplier
+- Supplier efficiency per supplier

 I also evaluated the quantity received on time by product type and tracked order delivery (on time vs. late) to assess supplier reliability.
 This helped identify high-performing suppliers and areas for procurement improvement to reduce delays and ensure consistent production flow.